Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Atomistic investigation of ferroelectricity in bilayer hBN: role of interface dislocations

 \subsection{Ferroelectricity in large-twist bilayer hBN}

 In the previous section, we identified various features of GSFE and the polarization landscape of AA-stacked bilayer hBN that lead to dislocations-mediated structural relaxation and ferroelectricity in small-heterodeformed bilayer hBN.
 As the heterodeformation increases, structural relaxation decreases, and interpreting the relaxed structure in terms of dislocations relative to the AA stacking breaks down as the defect cores overlap \cite{Annevelink_2020}.
 Interestingly, however, the authors demonstrated in an earlier work that the dislocations interpretation reemerges for small heterodeformations relative to the defect-free $21.786789^\circ$ twisted bilayer hexagonal systems under an out-of-plane compression.
 In particular, they showed that the interface energy of a $21.786789^\circ$ twisted bilayer graphene, minimized for local relative translations, is a local minimum with respect to the twist angle.
 Under small heterodeformations of this configuration, the system relaxes by nucleating interface dislocations whose Burgers vector is $\frac{1}{\sqrt{7}}$ times the Burgers vector observed in small-heterodeformed bilayer hBN configurations.
-In this section, we investigate whether the $21.786789^\circ$ twisted bilayer hBN, when subjected to small heterodeformations, exhibits ferroelectricity.
+In this section, we investigate whether small heterodeformations applied to the $21.786789^\circ$ twisted bilayer hBN, which itself represents a large heterodeformation relative to the AA-stacked bilayer hBN, can induce ferroelectricity.

 \Cref{fig:configuration_large_atom} shows the atomic configuration of $21.786789^\circ$ twisted bilayer hBN.
 The supercell or the coincident site lattice (CSL) of this configuration is 7 times the unit cell of hBN, and contains $28$ atoms.
 We will refer to this large twist bilayer hBN as the $\Sigma 7$ configuration.